 - The precipitation should be moderately high.
 Large annual snowfall results in fast ice flow and thereby fast thinning of the lower, older parts.
 In contrast, low snowfall will mean that the annual layers become harder to detect and analyse.

 - The dril site should be on an ice divide.
 The ice divide is the linie that separates the east-flowing part from the west-flowing part.
 The oldest ice layers are found near ice divides.

-The NEEM drill site has been chosen based on radar profiling of the ice internal layers and the bedrock topography.
-The measurements show that the ice thickness is close to 2542 m.
+The NEEM drill site was chosen based on radar profiling of the ice internal layers and the bedrock topography.
+The measurements showed an ice thickness is close to 2542 m.

-Centre for Ice and Climate is coordinating the NEEM project and is managing the logistical efforts needed to meet the logistical challenge of operating on the Greenland ice sheet.
+The former Centre for Ice and Climate coordinated the NEEM project and managed the logistical efforts needed to meet the logistical challenge of operating on the Greenland ice sheet.

 The project started in 2007, when 2 tracked vehicles dragged equipment from the previous drill site, NGRIP, to the NEEM drill site.
-The camp is being built in 2008, where the drilling will also start.
-The majority of the ice core drilling will take place during the summers of 2009-2011, during which the camp will accommodate about 30 researchers and technicians for 3-4 months.
+The camp is being built in 2008, where the drilling also began.
+The majority of the ice core drilling took place during the summers of 2009-2012, during which the camp accommodated about 30 researchers and technicians for 3-4 months.

 Analyzing the ice

-Understanding the dynamics of the climate system is the main objective of the extensive analysis program, which involves many different types of measurements:
+Understanding the dynamics of the climate system was the main objective of the extensive analysis program, which involves many different types of measurements: